Pre-opening restaurant leads FAQ's

 Not every opening or ownership transfer is captured.
 Some sources are more available, faster, or more complete than others.

 Legal filing sources including alcohol and restaurant permit filings tend to be the strongest and most reliable legal information.
 Leads sourced from news articles and press releases are location vetted as best possible.
-Sometimes news articles are so early and subjective that actual addresses and other pertinent information can change.
+Sometimes news articles are so early and subjective, actual addresses and other pertinent information can change.

 Back to top